Australian Home Electricity Information

 Residential Time of Use (TOU) Tariff

-If you're switching to a TOU meter, there may be an additional usage charge from your electricity provider.
-Where a new TOU meter is installed for TOU metering, you may have to further pay an installation fee.
+Extra Service Fees Installation Costs : If you're switching to a TOU meter, there may be an additional usage charges from your electricity provider.
+Where a new TOU meter is installed, you may have to pay the installation fee.

-You may have to switch to TOU when you're considering a Solar PV installation.
+You may have to switch to TOU when you're considering a Solar Power installation.
+Firstly we would say talk to another supplier.
 See our GUIDES page for more information on this.

-How TOU tariffs differ from the older on-peak / off-peak tariffs, is that with TOU your WHOLE household's electricity use, is charged at these different tariffs.
+How Is The TOU Off-Peak Different? : Compared with the older on-peak / off-peak tariffs, with TOU your WHOLE household's electricity use, is charged at these different tariffs.
 All costs dependent on the time of day you use the electricity.
+If you manage this tariff well by using less peak and more shoulder and off-peak it can save you.

-Therefore to control your spend you need to understand the tariff inside & out.
-You will need to know three things:
+Understand This Tariff Well : To control your spend you need to understand the tariff inside and out.
+You will need to know three things :

-The TOU tariff often has an extra time period, known as 'shoulder' .
-This is simply the time of day either side of the on-peak time.
-It may or may not be charged at a different rate to the on-peak.
+What Is Shoulder? : The TOU tariff has an extra time period, known as 'shoulder' .
+This is simply the time of day, either side of the on-peak time.
+It may or may not be charged at a different rate to the on-peak, depending on the area you live in.
+Country NSW and City areas have two different TOU plans.

 - Residential Peak : 7:00 - 9:00 | 17:00 - 20:00 Weekdays : 31.07 cents per kWh.